DIY Will Kits Not Covered By Legal Ombudsman22nd Oct 2014

 Making a will is supposed to be about doing the right thing, planning ahead and enjoying all the peace of mind and reassurance that comes with that.

 So it makes sense to instruct solicitors with expert knowledge and plenty of experience.

 Find out how Coles Miller’s wills, tax and trusts team can help you.
-Contact Coles Miller Partner Stuart Bradford, 01202 673011.
+Contact Coles Miller Solicitor Anthony Weber, a Partner at the firm and head of our Wills & Probate Department.01202 673011.